A kite trip to Ukraine / Украина

-Further on, in a kind of open-air karaoke, under one of the promenade’s pergolas, people sang about typical Ukrainian songs; Nearby there were some boys with a few animals on top of the cages in which they were to be transported.
+Further on, in a kind of open-air karaoke, under one of the promenade’s pergolas, people sang about typical Ukrainian songs.
+Nearby there were some boys and girls with some animals on top of the cages in which they were to be transported.

 They had three white doves that coquettishly showed their tails open like a fan and somewhat raised, also a couple of bunnies, a beautiful cat, letting themselves be caressed and even an alligator a little less than a meter long that a girl held in her arms.

-And around, enjoying the look of the animals group where children with their parents, the dominant species on the boulevard along with the continuous parade of miniskirts, of course, which took the animals in their arms and caressed them.
+And around the place, enjoying the look of the animals, groups of children with their parents, the dominant species on the boulevard along with the continuous parade of miniskirts, of course, which took the animals in their arms and caressed them.
 All the animals together and mixed without fear of each other, rather feeling being the stars of the moment.

-Later, while I was sitting in front of the sea, seeing how almost in the dark, a group of young people, probably from a school, were bathing, playing and laughing, two ladies approached me to ask me to take a photo of them, one of them, although from Berdyansk, had lived in Switzerland for several years, so we had a good chat in German about the city and details of people’s lives and talking a bit almost about everything
+Later, while I was sitting in front of the sea, seeing how almost in the dark, a group of young people, probably from a school, were bathing, playing and laughing, two ladies approached me to ask me to take a photo of them, they were from Berdyansk, had lived in Switzerland for several years, so we had a good chat in German about the city and details of people’s lives and talked a bit of almost about everything

-Actually at some point in the conversation they admitted having seen me days ago kitesurfig on the beach during my first session, apparently they were part of the improvised group of spectators who from the beach cheered me with their Aaaaaah! and Ooooooh! and Wow! every time I passed close to where they were.
+Actually at some point in the conversation they admitted having seen me days ago kitesurfig on the beach during my first session, apparently they were part of the improvised group of spectators who from the beach cheered me with their Aaaaaahs! and Oooooohs! and Wow! every time I rode close to where they were.
 They say they instantly recognized that I was a foreigner because in such a temperature, no Ukrainian would have worn a wetsuit, like me.

 And… back home, walking almost half an hour through the dimly lit streets, in total silence, with no one in sight and under a totally starry sky observing from above the peace that reigned below.

-Last day of my kite vacation in Ukraine.
-Again the day dawns blue and beautiful, the temperature like yesterday and the wind again from ENE but going over 20 knots for sure.
+Last day of my kite vacations in Ukraine.
+Again the day dawns blue and beautiful, the temperature like yesterday and the wind again from ENE but rather over 20 knots for sure.

-Breakfast like a beast and towards the Spit again, I take the two kites and the short board but instead of getting off where I always did, this time I did it several bus stops before at the piece of beach that can be seen next to the road.
+Breakfast like a beast and headed towards the Spit again, I took the two kites and the small board but instead of getting off where I always did, this time I did it several bus stops before at the piece of beach that could be seen next to the road.

 When I saw the 24 kts that were blowing and that formed some good waves rolling up to the beach.
 There were almost no charge left in the battery of the camera, hence there are only four more photos to finish this report.

-I rode with the 8m kiteand with the help of a bunch of guys watching everything, I launched the kite and hit the water.
-It was 10 o’clock and the wind was from side-on direction, the waves, in fact, were as good or better than the day before and the first ride of the day lasted until half past 12 when hesitating whether to ride the 13 or stop out of sheer exhaustion, I decided to stop.
+I rode with the 8m kite and with the help of a bunch of guys which were watching everything, I launched the kite and hit the water.
+It was 10 o’clock and the wind was side-on direction, the waves, in fact, were as good or better than the day before and the first ride of the day lasted until half past 12 when hesitating whether to ride the 13 or stop, out of sheer exhaustion, I decided to stop.

 As a token of my gratitude, I bought them a couple of ice creams and we stayed talking for a while; they were 18 years old, one of them spoke English, they were from Zaporidia and they were spending a couple of days on the coast.

-When they went to eat I took the opportunity to have the kite lifted and I kitesurf again until 3:30 p.m.
-The wind had picked up again so I didn’t change kite size and… more of the same, upwind, going down long rides surfing the waves for more than 2 km, jumping, jumping and jumping more until I ran out of strength again.
+When they went to eat I launched the kite and I kitesurf again until 3:30 p.m.
+The wind had picked up so I didn’t change kite size and… more of the same, upwind, going down long rides surfing the waves for more than 2 km, jumping, jumping and jumping more until I ran out of strength again.

-I decided to stop also because I had to let the harness and wetsuit dry since when I got to the boardinghouse I had to pack things for the return trip.
+I decided to stop kitesurfing also because I had to let the harness and wetsuit get dry since when I got to the boardinghouse I had to pack things for the return trip.
 Logically, as I said before, there are no photos of any of this.
-The camera battery had already given its last energy and I could only take a photo by closing it and waiting a couple of hours.
+The camera battery had already given its last energy and I could only take a photo ocasionally by shutting off it and waiting a couple of hours.

-To get back I hitchhiked because the bus got away from me and I was picked up by one of those typical mothers from over there and her son, she was 30 years old and the boy was 5.
-She, and even at the expense of being reticent from repeating myself so much, was gorgeous and looked like a total top-model.
+To get back I hitchhiked because I missed the bus but I was picked up by one of those typical mothers and her son, she was 30 years old and the boy was 5.
+She, and even at the expense of being reticent from repeating myself so much, was gorgeous and looked like a top-model.

-They came from Kharkov, more to the northeast and they were staying just for two days of vacation on the coast.
+They were from Kharkov, a city more to the northeast and they were staying just for two days of vacation on the coast.
 How can anyone do 500 + 500 km to spend two days at the beach? … that requires really a strong desire to see the sea.

-Anyway… tomorrow it’s time to go back, 5 hours by bus and three planes later to get to Las Palmas de Gran Canaria at 2 am on Friday, let’s hope that this time I don’t lose anything on the flight arrival!
+Anyway… tomorrow it’s time to return to Spain, 5 hours by bus and three planes later to get to Las Palmas de Gran Canaria at 2 am on Friday, let’s hope that this time they don’t lose any of my luggage items on the flight back home

-A policeman giving a fine to a driver.
+A policeman ticketing a driver.
 Note the indifference to the queue of cars that is forming behind.
-He goes about his business and if he paralyzes half the city by raising money for the unfortunate driver, well… he doesn’t care.
+He goes about his business and if he paralyzes half the city by raising money for the unfortunate driver, well… he doesn’t really cares.

 street on the way to the market